Gankare/portfolio/Frostfall/README.md

 ## - Player

 The player controller blueprint is pretty basic, nothing changed with the movement.
-I Added a picup and drop for the fuelcans, flickering for the lighter that the player holds and also a pause game button.
+I Added a pickup and drop for the fuelcans, flickering for the lighter that the player holds and also a pause game button.
 Link for the code: [Player blueprint](https://blueprintue.com/blueprint/ydhxzuci/)
 ### True first person character & camera
 I decided to go with a third person template instead of a first person template when starting my project because I wanted a true first person (where the player is able to see their own body).